 The Green World Campaign Vision: By 2050, Reforest the Earth to 1980 Levels.

-White House science chief John Holdren says that one “chance to avoid catastrophe” is to now “accelerate afforestation and reforestation in all regions where this is practicable.”
+Former White House science chief John Holdren said that one “chance to avoid catastrophe” is to now “accelerate afforestation and reforestation in all regions where this is practicable.”
 Holdren calls trees one of the most important of seven “wedges” for mitigating climate change.

 The Green World Campaign (GWC) has been cited by OneEarth, the magazine of the Natural Resources Defense Council (NRDC), for its bold agenda: Turn degraded lands green again.
 Raise the living standards of the rural poor.
 Combat climate change.
 Create holistic ways to work for the health of our shared biosphere and the harmony of our global village.